jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: 14% of all facts and statistics are made up and 27% of people know that fact.
+⚡<!-- FUNFACT --> Fun fact: When a Hawaiian woman wears a flower over her left ear, it means that she is not available.

 </div>